 NOTICE: This version of EnDDaT has replaced the old interface, which can still be accessed at https://cida.usgs.gov/enddat_legacy/.
 This site is scheduled for deprecation in June 2017.
 Please email firstname.lastname@example.org with any questions or concerns.

-Welcome to the Environmental Data Discovery and Transformation (EnDDaT) service.
-EnDDaT is a tool used to discover data from our natural environment.
+Welcome to the Environmental Data Discovery and Transformation (EnDDaT) service; a system you can use to discover data from our natural environment.
 This tool accesses data from a variety of data sources, compiles and processes the data, and performs common transformations.
-The end result is that environmental data from multiple sources is sorted into a single table.
+The result is that environmental data from multiple sources is sorted into a single table that aids model development and similar tasks.
 See the user guide for step-by-step instructions on obtaining data, specifying transforms, and processing data.

 Furthermore, real-time or near real-time data is necessary to run models for accurate and time-relevant forecasting.
 In order to run the model from the previous example, real-time data with as little lag time as possible (< 6 hours) is necessary in order to predict the bacteria concentrations for that day at a particular beach.